 But business “as usual” doesn’t mean “do nothing.”
-RankBrain is search results relevance on steroids.
+RankBrain is a search result relevant to steroids.

 Its purpose is to better understand the meaning of content and the intent behind a search query.
 For a query, RankBrain determines if users click on shopping or informational sites more and then biases the results towards those preferred types of sites.
 In other words, it has become difficult for a shopping site to rank for an informational query.
 Once RankBrain better understands intent, it can apply the Google algorithm signals that deserve the most weight for that query.

-Expertise, authoritativeness and trustworthiness (E-A-T).
-Three words that have big implications for how Google assesses and IMO ranks our websites.
+Experience, expertise, authoritativeness, and trustworthiness (E-E-A-T).
+Four words that have big implications for how Google assesses and IMO ranks our websites.

 - Know your audience.
 Ask: What content will delight people and keep them coming back to your site?

 Creating compelling and useful content will likely influence your website more than any of the other factors discussed here.
 Users know good content when they see it and will likely want to direct other users to it.
 This could be through blog posts, social media services, email, forums, or other means.
 Organic or word-of-mouth buzz is what helps build your site’s reputation with both users and Google, and it rarely comes without quality content.